-The Research Cluster for Science and Subjectivity (RCSS) provides undergraduates with the experience of taking responsibility for their own work as future scientists and physicians who will practice with a more complete understanding of their fields and who they care for.
+The Research Cluster on Science and Subjectivity (RCSS) provides undergraduates with the experience of taking responsibility for their own work as future scientists and physicians who will practice with a more complete understanding of their fields and who they care for.
 We do this by providing stipends for students who propose and carry out their own projects, which involve aspects of science, subjectivity, and service.
 We envision future generations of scientists, physicians, and other science-grounded professionals building their careers in realization of a more complete human experience.

 Together, RCSS undergraduate interns currently explore: